cs60apa/Marketplace/README.md

 ## Usage

 1. Run `npm start` to start the server
-2. Visit `http://localhost:3000` in your browser
+2. Visit `http://localhost:5000/hello` in your browser (For testing purposes)

 ## License